Seeing Radio: From Zero RF Priors to Explainable Modulation Recognition with Vision Language Models: Benchmark Design for RF Modulation Classification

 \subsection{RF preprocessors and image input modes}

 \textbf{IQ segment classification} Given a complex baseband sequence of length $N$, $x[n] \in \mathbb{C}$, which can be obtained by down conversion of an RF signal, we visualize a short segment of the \emph{in-phase} ($\Re\{x[n]\}$) and \emph{quadrature} ($\Im\{x[n]\}$) components as two time series traces.
-Let $r[n]=\Re\{x[n]\}$ denotes the real component.
 To extract the underlying patterns from the RF waveform, we define zero-crossing points with a predefined hysteresis $\epsilon$:

 These zero-crossing points capture local oscillatory behavior and phase transitions, providing patterns that can be visually represented and classified by a VLM.
 Given integers $N_{\min}$ and $N_{\max}$, we sample an integer $P \sim \mathcal{U}\{N_{\min},\,N_{\max}\}$ and extract the shortest contiguous segment that contains $P$ zero–crossing intervals.
 We avoid a fixed sample length because different carrier/symbol rates yield different oscillation rates, hence, a fixed window will show a variable number of cycles and distort the waveform’s visual geometry across modulation classes.
 By counting periods instead, we normalize the time axis and ensure that each segment contains a consistent number of signal cycles, regardless of symbol rate or sampling configuration.
 Note that this preprocessing only selects the segment, i.e., the VLM still receives the raw IQ traces for that window (no additional temporal filtering or phase decoding).

 \textbf{Spectrogram classification} We compute an STFT with window $w[n]$, fast Fourier transform (FFT) size $K$, and hop $H$,